szeiger/perfio/README.md

 | float32 | 32 bits floating-point | float                    |
 | float64 | 64 bits floating-point | double                   |

+The methods for reading and writing multi-byte numeric values require a byte order.
+All factory methods set it to `BIG_ENDIAN` by default, but it can be changed at any time with the `order` method.
+This is consistent with `ByteBuffer` but different from the FFM API (which is mostly intended for interacting with native code and consequently uses the native byte order by default).

+### Views

 Both `BufferedInput` and `BufferedOutput` can have nested views, but the semantics are different.
-A `BufferedInput` is always read sequentially, thus creating a view at the current position (using the `delimitedView` method) locks the parent until the view is closed.
+A `BufferedInput` is always read sequentially, thus creating a view at the current position (using the `limitedView` method) locks the parent until the view is closed.
 The only method that may still be called while a view is active is `close()` which implicitly closes all active nested views.

 A `BufferedOutput` can be written to out of order.
 This is important for writing binary formats with length prefixes.
 It is often inconvenient or inefficient to calculate the length without actually writing the data.
 If the prefix has a fixed size, you can use `reserve` to insert a nested `BufferedOutput` at the current position which can be filled at a later point.
 You must write exactly the requested amount of data to it before closing it: